Cantonese

-Cantonese is viewed as a vital and inseparable part of the cultural identity for its native speakers across large swaths of Southeastern China, Hong Kong and Macau, as well as in overseas communities.
+Cantonese is viewed as a vital and inseparable part of the cultural identity for its native speakers across large swaths of southeastern China, Hong Kong, and Macau, as well as in overseas communities.
 In mainland China, it is the lingua franca of the province of Guangdong (being the majority language of the Pearl River Delta) and neighbouring areas such as Guangxi.
 It is also the dominant and co-official language of Hong Kong and Macau.
-Cantonese is also widely spoken amongst Overseas Chinese in Southeast Asia (most notably in Vietnam and Malaysia, as well as in Singapore and Cambodia to a lesser extent) and throughout the Western world.
+Further, Cantonese is widely spoken among overseas Chinese in Southeast Asia (most notably in Vietnam and Malaysia, as well as in Singapore and Cambodia to a lesser extent) and the Western world.
+With about 80 million total speakers as of 2023, standard Cantonese is by far the most spoken variant of Yue Chinese and non-Mandarin Chinese language.

-Although Cantonese shares much vocabulary with Mandarin, the two Sinitic languages are mutually unintelligible, largely because of phonological differences, but also due to differences in grammar and vocabulary.
-Sentence structure, in particular the placement of verbs, sometimes differs between the two varieties.
-A notable difference between Cantonese and Mandarin is how the spoken word is written; both can be recorded verbatim, but very few Cantonese speakers are knowledgeable in the full Cantonese written vocabulary, so a non-verbatim formalized written form is adopted, which is more akin to the Mandarin written form or Standard Chinese.
-However, it is only non-verbatim with respect to vernacular Cantonese as it is possible to read Standard Chinese text verbatim with formal Cantonese.
-This results in the situation in which a Cantonese and a Mandarin text may look similar but are pronounced differently.
-Conversely, written (vernacular) Cantonese is mostly used in informal settings such as on social media and comic books.
+Although Cantonese shares much vocabulary with Mandarin and other varieties of Chinese, these Sinitic languages are not mutually intelligible, largely because of phonological differences, but also differences in grammar and vocabulary.
+Sentence structure, in particular the verb placement, sometimes differs between the two varieties.
+A notable difference between Cantonese and Mandarin is how the spoken word is written; both can be recorded verbatim, but very few Cantonese speakers are knowledgeable in the full Cantonese written vocabulary, so a non-verbatim formalized written form is adopted, which is more akin to the written Standard Mandarin.
+However, it is only non-verbatim with respect to vernacular Cantonese as it is possible to read Standard Chinese text verbatim in formal Cantonese, often with only slight changes in lexicon that are optional depending on the reader's choice of register.
+This results in a situation in which a Cantonese and a Mandarin text may look similar but are pronounced differently.
+Conversely, written (vernacular) Cantonese is mostly used in informal settings like social media and comic books.

-Names
+Names of Cantonese

-The current English name "Cantonese" was popularized by An English and Cantonese Pocket Dictionary (1859), a bestseller by the missionary John Chalmers.
-Before 1859, Cantonese was referred in English as "the Canton dialect".
+In English, the term "Cantonese" can be ambiguous.
+"Cantonese" as used to refer to the language native to the city of Canton, which is the traditional English name of Guangzhou, was popularized by An English and Cantonese Pocket Dictionary (1859), a bestseller by the missionary John Chalmers.
+Before 1859, this variant was often referred to in English as "the Canton dialect".

-The broad sense of Cantonese is now renamed as "Yue languages" or "Yue varieties", which consists of about seven branches, one of which being the Cantonese branch.
-Other notable branches include Taishanese, widely spoken overseas, and Goulou Yue, native to the deep mountains that preserve the oldest features of Yue.